MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.203-7.md

 *Subcontractor employee,* as used in this clause, means any officer, partner, employee, or agent of a subcontractor.

-(b) 41 U.S.C. chapter 87, Kickbacks, prohibits any person from -
+(b) 41 U.S.C. chapter 87, Kickbacks, prohibits any person from—

 (1) Providing or attempting to provide or offering to provide any kickback;